-Outcome 2023: In 2023, we replaced the previous transport packaging which was a tube with a plastic lid with a reinforced box that does not contain any type of plastic, thus reducing the use of plastic-based packaging materials.
 The majority of our posters are printed in Sweden, but we endeavour to print as close to the end customer as possible.
 In 2022, we started a collaboration with a new printing company in the US.
 This supplier provides customers with posters throughout North America, resulting in shorter lead times, reduced transport needs, and a reduced climate impact.
 We use different printers to achieve the best quality for each design, depending on whether it is a photograph, a graphic design, or a foil print.
-The printing companies we work with use different types of ink depending on the printing method used, but the ink is always chosen considering all applicable EU regulations (including REACH).
+The printing companies we work with use different types of ink depending on the printing method used, but the ink is always chosen taking into account all applicable EU regulations (including REACH).
 The ink is also 100% vegan.
 We are proud to say that we have very low levels of waste in our poster production, and that all waste is recycled into newspaper by the printers and paper mills we work with.